 In Remembrance of Ann Koopman: Mentor, Leader and Friend

 It was with great sadness that we learned of the passing of Ann Koopman, an SLA Board member and dear friend and mentor to so many.
-Ann died Friday, December 20th, 2013 from complications relating to pulmonary hypertension.
+Ann died on 20 December 2013 from complications relating to pulmonary hypertension.
 SLA leadership, members, and staff throughout our association will greatly miss Ann’s energetic spirit, passionate leadership, and warm heart.
 Her dedication and consummate professionalism in the face of adversity will long be remembered.

 Her home SLA chapter was Philadelphia, and she was also a member of the Academic, Biomedical & Life Sciences, and Science-Technology Divisions of SLA, among others.
-In the final year of her life, aside from being an SLA Board Member, she contributed as a Board Liaison to the Public Policy and Online Content Advisory Councils as well as the Committee on Association Governance.
+In the final year of her life, aside from being an SLA board member, she contributed as a board liaison to the Public Policy and Online Content Advisory Councils as well as the Committee on Association Governance.

 We extend our deepest condolences to her family and her many friends.